Episcopal Community Services (ECS) and the parishes within the Episcopal Diocese of Pennsylvania have long been in communion.

-ECS has developed the following offerings for consideration by the parishes:
+In addition to the Chaplain role, ECS has developed the following offerings for consideration by the parishes:

 ECS’ chaplain will meet with a rector, vestry, or outreach committee to establish agreement on the partnership goals and joint activities between ECS and the parish.

-For parishes that are interested in launching their own ministries, ECS can provide training on the following.
+- For parishes that are interested in launching their own ministries, ECS can provide training on the following.

 - Companionship and Visiting for the Elderly: Volunteers are matched with the elderly or infirm, and visit them on a regular basis providing companionship.

-- MindSet: A new program focused on career development and financial stability, MindSet pairs one-on-one coaching with group training to help individuals set goals, develop skills, and achieve self-sufficiency.
+- MindSet: A program focused on career development and financial stability, MindSet pairs one-on-one coaching with group training to help individuals set goals, develop skills, and achieve self-sufficiency.